Spectrally-large scale geometry in cotangent bundles: Various ingredients in Floer theories

 \subsection{Product structure of wrapped Floer cohomology}

-Now we recall the product structure of wrapped Floer cohomology $\HW^*(L,H)$.
+Now we recall the product structure of wrapped Floer cohomology.
 Consider a $2$-dimensional disk $\bD$ with three boundary points $z_i\in\partial\bD$, $i=0,1,2$ removed.
+We denote the arc along $\partial\bD$ connecting $z_i$ to $z_{i+1}$ by $C_i$, with the convention that $z_3\coloneqq z_0$.
 Let $j$ be a complex structure on $\bD$.
 Near every boundary punctures we equip a strip-like end which can be biholomorphically mapped onto the semi-infinite strips

 with the coordinate $(s, t)$ and the standard complex structure, i.e. $j\partial_s=\partial_t$.
 More precisely, for $i=1,2$ we consider a positive strip-like end near $z_i$ which is a holomorphic embedding $\kappa_i:\mathbb{R}_+\times[0,1]\ra\bD$ satisfying